Advisor do’s and don’ts

 The advisor who simply lends their name to an organization to fulfill a requirement does a great disservice to that group.
 Effective advising requires a variety of skills normally associated with teaching or counseling.
-See below to see how you can be an effective, high impact advisor
+Learn how to become an effective, high impact advisor.

 - Read the Student Organization Advisor Manual.
 Become familiar with this guide.